Optometry with Independent Prescribing MOptom

 What is special about this course?

-There is growing demand for optometrists, highly skilled healthcare professionals, trained to examine the eyes to detect defects in vision, signs of injury, ocular diseases or abnormalities.
-Through this innovative, interactive integrated MOptom Optometry and Integrative Prescribing*, you’ll develop the knowledge and skills you need to work as an optometrist.
+There is a growing demand across our region and beyond for optometrists - highly skilled healthcare professionals, trained to examine the eyes to detect defects in vision, signs of injury, ocular diseases, and abnormalities - who are qualified to independently prescribe.
+Join our innovative, interactive, integrated MOptom Optometry and Independent Prescribing* programme, and develop the knowledge and skills you need to confidently pursue a career in this vital field and register as an optometrist with the General Optical Council.

-Our progressive course follows a patient-based and team-based approach to your learning and teaching.
-Through this method, you will gain in-depth theoretical knowledge and practical experience, and develop key skills including critical thinking, problem solving, patient management, and independent prescribing.
+Our progressive course follows a patient- and team-based approach to your learning and teaching, grounding you in foundational skills and building on them throughout each level.
+Through this method, you will gain in-depth theoretical knowledge and practical experience, and develop key skills including critical thinking, problem solving, patient management, and independent prescribing, as you learn how to make clinical management decisions to provide exactly the right care and treatment plan for your patients.

 Practical teaching within clinical workshops is delivered in modern, purpose-built facilities in Inverness.
-In years 1-4, you will undertake a total of 19 weeks of placements in community practice and hospital eye clinics, alongside clinical skills training.
+Along with training in our clinical skills suite, in years 1-4 you will also undertake a total of 19 weeks of placements in community practice and hospital eye clinics, giving you unique and immediate access to the situations and emergencies dealt with by optometrists daily, experience that goes above and beyond anything that can be replicated in a university setting.

 *subject to validation